aptech/docs/docs/CR-eqSolvemt.rst

       retp(eqns);
    endp;

-Note that the first equation in the system is contained in the first column of ``eqns`` and the second equations in contained in the second column of ``eqns``.
+Note that the first equation in the system is contained in the first row of ``eqns`` and the second equation is contained in the second row of ``eqns``.